 Grandeur and colonial charm await you in Cambodia.
 With jaw-dropping architectural gems, including the intricately detailed Angkor temples, floating villages, and laid-back island beaches, Cambodia’s tourism industry has grown significantly over the past 10 years.
-All the same, many parts of Cambodia remain relatively unexplored by ...
+All the same, many parts of Cambodia remain relatively unexplored by tourists.
+This small country has an incredibly ...

 In just 2 weeks, this comprehensive journey around Cambodia will take you from the country’s main highlights to lesser-visited spots; places that take you into daily Cambodian life, like small cottage industries in the beautiful countryside surrounding Battambang